-A: New applicants going into their first year of study are guaranteed accommodation providing applicants are full time, have chosen Aston University as their firm choice University or hold a Conditional course offer.
+A: New applicants going into their first year of study in September 2018 are guaranteed accommodation providing applicants are full time, have chosen Aston University as their firm choice University and hold at least a Conditional course offer and have applied for accommodation before 27th July.
 All course offer holders must accept their course offers by the August deadline and apply for accommodation before the deadline in July as stated in the allocation policy for new students.
-Applicants can still apply for accommodation despite not accepting their course offer, we are aware that a large proportion of students will be waiting for their results.
+Applicants can still apply for accommodation despite not accepting their course offer; in this case, there is no guarantee of a room.

-A. Simply go to our Apply online pages.
+A. After March 5th, 2018. simply go to our Apply online pages.
 Be aware that you will need to use your nine digit student number to apply.
 New students – This will be on your course offer letter.
-Returning students – this will be on your university I.D.
-Card.

 Q. Can I apply for one term?